Luke 19

 For the Son of Man came to seek and to save the perishing.

-Paraphrase: “You might think, Zacchaeus, that the salvation I am bringing cannot be for you.
+Paraphrase: After the baptism, Jesus continued to speak.
+“You might think, Zacchaeus, that the salvation I am bringing cannot be for you.
 Perhaps you think that someone like yourself must surely be excluded from My love and mercy, but you are not correct in this.
 In fact, this is the very reason I came to this earth.
 I did not come looking for righteous people to save.
 I came to search for those who are perishing and to rescue them from condemnation.

 Comments: